mcmellawatt/MaxPrimeNumberCalculator/README.md

 To run:

-1. On a Windows machine, download the Compiled folder from source control, or compile the solution yourself.
+1. On a Windows machine, clone the repo and open the Compiled folder, or compile the solution yourself.
+NOTE: Windows SmartScreen will prevent the app from running if you just download the repo as a zip from GitHub.
+You must clone the repo or compile the app yourself to prevent this problem.

 2. Run the MaxPrimeNumberCalculator.exe